thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [01:05:42]
 **Bradley:**
-That person just like Lara, just like mom, just like John Michelson, just like anybody else, honestly, feels like tapped out or maxed out at the.
+That person just like Lara, just like Mom, just like John Michelson, just like anybody else, honestly, feels like tapped out or maxed out at the.
 At like the perfect point of the intersection between skill and challenge.
 Just applying that one basic baby step right now, and they need time to sit with it.
 Like, they need time to put that into place and actually like start experiencing it and using it and like getting their feet wet, interacting with their AI with that basic step in place every day to actually, like, really truly understand what, what this even does.
 All right, so again, if you need, you need to triage to 3 levels of difficulty, like beginner, intermediate, advanced, and maybe you need Arno's help on deciding what content or what skill or whatever belongs in each category.

 [01:06:58]
 **Bradley:**